ysx66/ysx66/kernel/build-armbian/README.md

 Create a folder corresponding to the version number in the `kernel` directory, such as `stable/5.10.125`.
 Create directories for multiple kernels and place the corresponding kernel files in them.
 Kernel files can be downloaded from the [kernel](https://github.com/ophub/kernel) repository or [custom compiled](../compile-kernel).
 If no manual download of kernel files is found, the script will automatically download them from the kernel repository during compilation.

-## u-boot
+## u-boot .

 These are the system's boot files.
-Depending on the version of the kernel, they will be automatically installed/updated by related scripts when needed.
+Depending on the version of the kernel. they will be automatically installed/updated by related scripts when needed.